Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Evaluation

-In this subsection, we assess the efficacy of utilizing compressed checkpoints for transfer learning tasks.

-For these experiments, we perform the compression process on pre-trained model checkpoints, then deploy the compressed models for downstream task fine-tuning.
-We evaluate BERT-Base and Pythia 1B model on a suite of downstream tasks.
-The results for all three fine-tuning tasks are consolidated in \cref{tab:transfer-learning}.
-The checkpoints used for this experiment are obtained by setting a 5\% quality degradation threshold.
-We observe that for both the models, \sys can achieve ~2$\times$ higher compression ratio compared to other systems.
-Notably, the use of compressed checkpoints does not harm the performance of the downstream model, on the contrary, we find that models trained from compressed checkpoints perform slightly better across all the Glue tasks.
+For the transfer learning experiments, we perform the compression process on pre-trained model checkpoints, then deploy the compressed models for downstream task fine-tuning.
+The checkpoints are obtained with a quality threshold $\epsilon=0.05$.
+We evaluate the BERT-Base and Pythia 1B models on a suite of downstream tasks. \cref{tab:transfer-learning} shows results for all three fine-tuning tasks.
+We observe that for both the models, \sys can achieve compression ratios up to 11$\times$ even without delta encoding, ~2$\times$ higher compared to other systems.
+Notably, we find that the use of compressed checkpoints does not harm the performance of the downstream model, and we achieve performance comparable to baseline across all tasks and models.